masukomi/hey_2/README.md

 Note that the "Recent Activity" column is a tiny graph of activity by day.
-If you were being regularly asked questions by the same person throughout the past 14 days it might look like `▁▃▂.▇..▄▅▂▆.▁.` The periods are days without questions.
+If you were being regularly asked questions by the same person throughout the past 14 days it might look like `▁▃▂.▇..▄▅▂▆.▁.` The dots are days without interruptions.

 ```
 $ hey report people_overview